arshagarwal/stargan-v2/README.md

                --train_img_dir data/afhq/train \
                --val_img_dir data/afhq/val --gpus 0,1
 ```
+## Multi-gpu training
 Use the `--gpus` argument to provide as input a string separated with **","** denoting device-ids of gpus to be used for training.
+## Resuming training
+Use the `--resume_iter` argument to restart training from a specifc checkpoint.